gavel-tool/python-gavel-owl/README.rst

 Usage
 =====

-This plugin extends gavel by two new dialects, `owl` and `annotated-owl`.
+This plugin extends gavel by two new dialects, `owl` and `fowl`.
 This enables the various features of gavel to be used with owl ontologies.
 These functionalities use the java-based OWL-API.
 Therefore, you have to start the java backend in order to use most owl-based functionalities.
 The `gavel-owl` plugin provides a single